EvanQuan/hover-wars/README.md

 Base points gained for killing a bot (10)

 Base points gained for killing a player (50)
+- It is more rewarding to hit another player than a bot

 Points gained for getting revenge 100
+- This gives an incentive to players to seek revenge other other players

 Points gained per killstreak 20
 - This stacks
+- This rewards players who can obtain a high killstreak

 Points gained for picking up a powerup 10
+- Minor extra incentive to pick up powerups

 Base points lost for getting killed 30
+- Should be less points than a kill, not too much

 Points lost per killstreak 10
 - This stacks
+- This makes it risky to those with highstreaks as they will also lose more points on death